vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

   },
 ```

-To customize the breadcrumb, we can then declare the `breadcrumb` block and configure its properties according to our preferences.
-Consider the following example:
+To customize the breadcrumb, you can declare the `breadcrumb` block and configure its properties according to your preferences.
+For example:

 ```json
 "breadcrumb": {